worldbins1/cc-checker/README.md

 This checker is good for ccn, And old lives cvv
 Do this checker give Cvv live? answer=YES...
 Use good proxies

+Create a file proxy.txt and add Proxies if you are not using zones

 ##Join Our support group [Cc Checker](https://t.me/cc_checker)

 Don't fork you will not get anything...Better commit changes